John C. H. Lee: Post-war career

-After VE Day, the Communications Zone became Theater Service Forces, and Lee moved his headquarters to Frankfurt in September 1945.
+After VE Day, the Communications Zone became Theater Service Forces, and Lee moved his headquarters to Frankfurt in June 1945.
 In December 1945, he succeeded Lieutenant General Matthew B. Ridgway as Deputy Theater Commander and Commander, Mediterranean Theater of Operations, United States Army (MTOUSA) in Italy.
-He worked closely with the theater commander, British Lieutenant General Sir William Duthie Morgan until January 1946, when Morgan was appointed the Army member of the British Joint Staff Mission in Washington, DC.
+He worked closely with the theater commander, British lieutenant general Sir William Duthie Morgan until January 1946, when Morgan was appointed the Army member of the British Joint Staff Mission in Washington, D.C.

 Lee then became theater commander as well as MTOUSA commander.
 He was responsible for the maintenance and repatriation of hundreds of thousands of American service men and women, opened the Sicily–Rome American Cemetery and Memorial, and restored infrastructure of many of the nations surrounding the Mediterranean.
 The Allied Occupation of Italy ended when the Peace Treaty with Italy went into effect in September 1947, and Lee returned to the United States.

-In August 1947 newspaper columnist Robert C. Ruark claimed that General Lee misused enlisted men under his command in occupied Italy.
-Ruark vowed "I am going to blow a loud whistle on Lieutenant General John C. H. Lee," and published a series of articles critical of Lee's command, quoting several disgruntled soldiers.
+In August 1947 newspaper columnist Robert C. Ruark said General Lee misused enlisted men under his command in occupied Italy.
+Ruark vowed "I am going to blow a loud whistle on Lieutenant General John C. H. Lee", and published a series of articles critical of Lee's command, quoting several disgruntled soldiers.
 Some suggested Ruark was unhappy because a journalist's train had left him behind and Lee would not provide secondary transportation for him.
 Subsequently, Lee requested that his command be thoroughly investigated by the Office of the Inspector General.
 Lee and his command were exonerated in a report by Major General Ira T. Wyche, which was issued in October 1947.